blatant-trapdoor/Chisels-and-Bits-2/ROADMAP.md

 At this point releases will be published to curseforge where I'll start releasing them under the versioning scheme <a|b|r>release.update.fix where a (alpha), b (beta) and r (release) will correspond to how the update is marked on curseforge.

 #### a0.7.0
-Slightly updated version of alpha 6 with better stability, performance and many bugfixes.
+Slightly updated version of alpha 5/6 with more improvements.

 #### a0.8.0
-Beta 2 will reintroduce the pattern and all features it brings with.
+Beta 8 will reintroduce the pattern and all features it brings with.
 - Add patterns including all modes like the mirror pattern and the negative pattern
 - The pattern binder, a large book in which you can store all your patterns easily.
 - Pattern Table; a block similar to the cartography table to fulfill a couple features relating to patterns that fit better in a custom block, like mirroring the pattern, merging patterns or building chiseled blocks from a pattern.